alxpez/wther/README.md

 Minimalistic world forecast application built with [Angular](https://angular.io/).

 You can see the running application [here](https://al-pez.github.io/wther/).
-Notice that API calls are made through [cors-anywhere](https://github.com/Rob--W/cors-anywhere),
+Notice that API calls are made through [cors-anywhere](https://github.com/Rob--W/cors-anywhere)*, so just have in mind that requests/responses may take a bit longer.

->_a reverse proxy which adds CORS headers to the proxied requests_
+*>_a reverse proxy which adds CORS headers to the proxied requests_

-so just have in mind that requests/responses may take a bit longer.

 ## API's